ctrombley/fantasyfootball/README.md

 # fantasyfootball
 Tools for playing fantasy football on Yahoo.
+Based on the awesome [ffanalytics](https://github.com/FantasyFootballAnalytics/ffanalytics) R package.

 ## Getting started
 You'll need an app created on the Yahoo Developer Network with read access to Fantasy Sports data.
 Place the client ID and client secret into a file called `config.yaml` in the root of this repo: